Coherence distillation machines are impossible in quantum thermodynamics

-Based on this result together with Eq.(\ref{Ex}) we conclude that, roughly speaking, the purity of coherence is lower bounded by the ratio of QFI (for a pure state close to $\rho$) to one minus the purity of state.
-In other words, higher $P_H(\rho)$ means more pure coherence, which justifies its name, the purity of coherence.
+We conclude that, roughly speaking, the purity of coherence $P_H(\rho)$ is lower bounded by the ratio of QFI (for a pure state close to $\rho$) to one minus the purity of state; hence, higher $P_H(\rho)$ means more pure coherence, which justifies its name.